fschuhi/digital-garden-rob-burbea-work/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 2.md

 <span class="counts">**[[0302 Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^14-2|14-2]]**: _[[Embodiment]] (4) · [[Energy]]_</span>

 ---
-##### Doing the excercises can feel alien or comical, or  go against what's associated with spirituality 🟢
+##### Doing the exercises can feel alien or comical, or  go against what's associated with spirituality 🟢
 <span class="counts">**[[0302 Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^14-3|14-3]]**: _[[Retreat]] · [[Voice, Movement, and the Possibilities of Soul]] · [[Embodiment]] · [[Spirituality]] · [[Dharma]]_</span>

 ---